Jacobnordvall/ARDUINO_ANIMATED_CAR_BLINKERS/README.md

 **GOOD TO KNOW:**
 - This uses one output data pin for the blinkers. <br>
  Short input = cycle 3 times.
 Long input = cycle until released.

+- If the strips act weird or wont work with long wire runs,
+<br>then you need a "Logic Level Converter" mosts strips expect a 5v signal.

 - Made in vscode using platformio.
 <br>